AnasDahshan/FrostIQ/README.md

 4. Submit a pull request to the FrostIQ repository

 ## Credits
-FrostIQ was developed by Anas Dah as a project for learning Python and IoT.
+FrostIQ was developed by Anas Dahshan as a project for learning Python and IoT.
 Special thanks to the following libraries:
 - Adafruit CircuitPython
 - OpenAI API
 - NumPy